CarletonArchives/ExifTool-Batch-Processor/README.md

 1. Download *Image-ExifTool dstribution* The file should have a name like "Image-ExifTool-#.##.tar.gz", where #.## is the version number. in future steps, replace #.## with that number.
 Unzip the file to your Desktop.
 2. Launch the terminal.
-3. In the terminal type:
+3. In the terminal enter the following lines:

                   cd ~/Desktop
                   tar -xzf Image-ExifTool-#.##.tar.gz